-WARNING: Some members have received a fraudulent email with the subject line “Karen Needs You,” soliciting for a fundraiser.
+WARNING: Some members have received a fraudulent email with the subject line "Austin's Support !!!," soliciting funds for a child's medical expenses.

 This email is not from NAR, although it may spoof an nar.realtor email address.
 If you receive it, please do not click on any links or download any files.
 Beware of an email that purports to come from NAR but originates from an unknown email address.
 NAR has reported this email scam to the proper authorities and is blocking it from internal networks.